toli444/Countries-of-the-World/README.md

-# Repositories Display App
+# Countries Display App

-Web app that allows you to view repositories with their owners and applied languages and to filter the shown repos by either owner or applied language.
+Web app to display countries and their languages and continent and to filter the shown countries by either continent or language.

 ## Getting started